pozil/pub-sub-api-node-client/README.md

 -   OAuth 2.0 client credentials
 -   OAuth 2.0 JWT Bearer (recommended for production)

+> **Note**<br/>
+> The default client logger is fine for a test environement but you'll want to switch to a [custom logger](#use-a-custom-logger) with asynchronous logging for increased performance.

 ### User supplied authentication

 If you already have a Salesforce client in your app, you can reuse its authentication information.
-You'll only need this minimalistic configuration:
+You only need this minimal configuration:

 ```properties
 SALESFORCE_AUTH_TYPE=user-supplied